Roscoe DeWitt: Affiliations

 DeWitt served on the Boards of Directors of the Dallas Opera and on the Advisory Board for the Texas Commission on Arts and Humanities.
-Additionally, he was a member of the Dallas Historical Society, the Texas Philosophical Society, the Royal Society of Arts, the American Federation of Arts, the Harvard Club of New York, and the Cosmos Club, a gentlemen's club in Washington, D.C.
+Additionally, he was a member of the Dallas Historical Society, the Texas Philosophical Society, the Royal Society of Arts, the American Federation of Arts, the Harvard Club of New York City, and Cosmos Club, a gentlemen's club in Washington, D.C.

 DeWitt was elected a Fellow of the American Institute of Architects, and was president of the institute's Texas and Dallas chapters.

 Death

-DeWitt died on November 2, 1975, in Dallas, Texas.
+DeWitt died on November 2, 1975, in Dallas, at age 81.